 Jinn: Tales of Wish Masters Throughout Time

-In translation, the term jinn can be interpreted as hidden from sight or the hidden ones .
-In Arabic, jinn defines a collective number and it derives from the root jnn or gnn which means to hide or to be hidden - thus implying the fact that jinn are not necessarily spirits, but they are hidden in their status in time, in space, and in darkness.
+In translation, the term jinn can be interpreted as ‘hidden from sight’ or ‘the hidden ones.’
+In Arabic, the word jinn defines a collective number and it derives from the root jnn or gnn, which means ‘ to hide’ or ‘ to be hidden.’
+All this implies that jinn are not necessarily spirits, but they are hidden in their status in time, in space, and in darkness.

 Etymology of the Word Jinn

-From the same root, the word Gannah is also derived which refers to another place hidden in space and time - the Garden of Paradise.
-In English, “genie” is a synonym for “jinn” and it is derived from the Latin “genius” which used to refer to a sort of protective spirit which each human was thought to have ever since the moment of birth.
+The word gannah is also derived from the same root.
+This refers to another place hidden in space and time - the Garden of Paradise.
+In English, “ genie” is a synonym for “jinn” and it is derived from the Latin “genius” - which used to refer to a sort of protective spirit which each human was thought to have since the moment of birth.

 The only resemblance between the two is the pronunciation, as jinn and genius are totally distinct entities.
-From the Latin “genus” the modern term “genetics” is derived with a certain resemblance to “jinn” as entities believed to be capable of determining familial features of resemblance.
-In Arabic, the singular for genie or jinn is “ginni”, while the plural is “ginn”.
+From the Latin “genus” the modern term “genetics” is derived, with a certain resemblance to “jinn” - as these entities are believed to be capable of determining familial features of resemblance.
+In Arabic, the singular for genie or jinn is “ginni”, while the plural is “ginn.”

-Like many other beings, jinn can be either male and female.
-Also, jinn can exist independently or they can attach themselves to inanimate objects, especially old objects in which they can reside and together with which they can travel.
+Like many other beings, jinn can be either male or female.
+Also, jinn can exist independently or they can attach themselves to inanimate objects, especially old objects in which they can reside and use to travel.
 For example, it was believed that jinn could become attached to precious or semi-precious stones such as opals.